LavaOps/Seq2ParDiff/readme.md

 ### DataRaceBench
 - Get the DataRaceBench dataset from `https://github.com/LLNL/dataracebench/tree/v1.4.1/micro-benchmarks`
 - Keep the micro-benchmarks directory under Seq2ParDiff and rename it to dataracebench
-- Delete direcotories: polybench, utilities and benchmarkList.md file from dataracebench
+- Delete direcotories polybench and utilities, and benchmarkList.md file from dataracebench

 #### Preprocess Dataset
 - Use function: preprocess.py::preprocess_dataracebench()